Adrenalize

-Background
+Background and recording

-Having done some writing on tour for Hysteria, the band returned to the studio in November 1988 to work on the next album at Wisseloord Studios and later Studio 150 in Amsterdam, both in Holland.
-Def Leppard had faced long delays previously, including the challenge of drummer Rick Allen losing his arm while making their previous album, Hysteria, and while trying to follow up the success, they also faced the prospect of doing so with a different producer, as Robert John "Mutt" Lange was already working with Bryan Adams.
+Def Leppard had faced long delays previously, including the challenge of drummer Rick Allen losing his arm while making their previous album, Hysteria, and while trying to follow up the success, they also faced the prospect of doing so with a different producer.
+Adrenalize became the band's first album since 1980's On Through the Night not to be produced by Robert John "Mutt" Lange, as Lange was more keen on songwriting than producing when they wanted to start the album.
+Thus, the band decided to produce the album themselves along with longtime engineer Mike Shipley.
+The band continued to involve Lange with the writing of the songs, and the band remained in contact with him for advice, hence he was credited as executive producer.
+At one stage, they decided to involve Lange as producer once again, but the latter was busy working with Bryan Adams, so work continued with Shipley after a few months' break waiting for Lange to be available.

+Having done some writing on tour for Hysteria, the band returned to the studio in November 1988 to work on the next album at Wisseloord Studios with Shipley, where they previously worked on Hysteria.
+However, after experiencing déjà vu there, in Spring 1989, they relocated to Studio 150 in Amsterdam for a further six months to record basic tracks.
+From these early sessions, only Phil Collen's guitar solos for "Tonight" and "Tear It Down" made it to the final record.
+The rest of the recording took place at singer Joe Elliott's newly-installed home studio in Dublin.
 At the same time, guitarist Steve Clark had been suffering from alcohol addiction since 1989, spending six sessions in rehab, so he was in the studio less and less than before.
 Clark was involved in writing six of the songs on the album, but was given an ultimatum over his alcoholism in September 1990, and put on a six-month leave of absence.
 Clark died four months later, in January 1991.

 The band tried to continue the recording process, going back into the studio the day after Clark's death to cope with the loss, but it took a few months before they were able to work to what they felt was a satisfactory standard.
-As singer Joe Elliott reported, 90% of the album was recorded between April and December 1991.
+As Elliott reported, 90% of the completed album was recorded between April and December 1991.
+Two further songs were written, including "White Lightning" and "Let's Get Rocked", the former's lyrics being inspired by Clark following his death.